 - Back-End: The web is defined via service-orientated architectures.
 Content delivery is reliant on a multitude of applications and software working together.
 When several servers must be called upon to deliver content this greatly increases the likelihood of slowdowns.

 II.
-User Attitudes are Changing: “Getting it right”
+User Attitudes are Changing: “Getting it Right”

 Once content is delivered to an end-user it needs to render properly.
 Not long ago, users would be happy to see an application even manage to load on a mobile browser.
 That’s no longer the case.
-User attitudes demand content be fully optimized to their unique context be it mobile, tablet or desktop.
-Sky-high user expectations and shortened attention spans equate to a complete intolerance for sub-standard digital experiences.
+User attitudes demand content to be fully optimized to their unique context be it mobile, tablet, or desktop.
+Sky-high user expectations and shortened attention span equate to a complete intolerance for sub-standard digital experiences.
 The majority of users expect a page to load in 2 seconds or faster.